jyourstone/jellyfin-smartplaylist-plugin/docs/content/getting-started/installation.md

 ```

 !!! warning "RC Releases"
     RC releases are pre-release versions that may contain bugs or incomplete features.
-Use at your own risk and consider backing up your smart playlist configurations before upgrading.
+Use at your own risk and consider backing up your smart list configurations before upgrading.